YanBilodeau/CHS-CSB-Processing/README.en.md

 ## Description

 This module is designed to automate the processing of bathymetric data files.
 It allows you to:
-- Identify and load appropriate files (CSV, TXT, XYZ).
+- Identify and load appropriate files (CSV, TXT, XYZ, GeoJSON).
 - Perform georeferencing based on specific configurations.
 - Manage vessel identifiers and associated configurations.